I kept my first mantis in a large glass jar, and I've been known to curl up with a mantis on my shirt and a book in my

 After Muddy the Miracle Mantis fell, his legs dried twisted and deformed.
 Although he could still grasp with surprising (painful!) force with his front legs, he could not catch anything himself.
 Although he never accepted pre-killed insects, he ate wet cat food with great enthusiasm from a spoon and seemed to thrive on it.
 He got water the same way.
 Muddy survived well into November, long after wild mantises had died.

-Healthy mantids can be trained to eat and drink from a spoon.
+Healthy mantises can be trained to eat and drink from a spoon.
 Approach slowly at first, so you don't startle the mantis, and brush the meat or water gently against its mouth.
 It may scuttle away the first few times, but it will eventually get the picture.
 When it settles down to eat or drink, you will be able to see its powerful mandibles shoveling food or water into its mouth.

-In my experience, mantids prefer ground cat foods, rather than chunk style, but they will eat both.
+In my experience, mantises prefer ground cat foods, rather than chunk style, but they will eat both.

 Observing Your Mantis

 Mantises are fun to watch.
 Like cats, they will follow a finger moving back and forth in front of them.
 (Don't let yourself get caught—those spikes hurt!)

 They clean themselves as thoroughly and as frequently as cats, too, and they often appear to enjoy people-watching as much as people enjoy watching them.

 To speed the process, I regularly take mine out in safe places to walk around and explore, under my supervision.
 I also introduce them to food and water from a spoon fairly early, though flies were the main diet for all my mantises except Muddy, and I get them used to being gently stroked on the neck and back.
 (The first few times you do this, the mantis is likely to startle badly, possibly startling you as well.)